-We all think we know how to save money on a vacation: just stay in a cheap motel, eat at a fast food joint, and try to find discounted tickets.
+We all think we know how to save money on vacation: stay in a cheap motel, eat at a fast food joint, and try to find discounted tickets.

 Just use our proven travel tips to find out things you don't know that can save you money on your California vacation.

-If... you're really smart and plan ahead you can also visit Yosemite on a Budget.Continue to 7 of 7 below.
+If you're really... smart and plan well, you can also visit Yosemite on a Budget.Continue to 6 of 6 below.

 The Best California Destination for Your Interests

-We've got as many personal interests as the Jelly Belly makers have flavors, so we've put together a bunch of collections of things to do in California to indulge them - and your interests, too.
+These collections of things to do in California can help you indulge your personal interest.
 Take a browse through the links below to find something that appeals to your sense of play.